1930–31 Port Vale F.C. season: Second Division

-As the season entered its final stretch top scorer Jennings was dropped from the squad, and no adequate replacement was found until Stewart Littlewood was re-signed from Oldham Athletic, with Fishwick sold to Tranmere Rovers in order to meet Oldham's demands.
-In early April the "Valiants" beat high-flying West Bromwich Albion and Tottenham Hotspur, thereby keeping hopes of promotion high.
+As the season entered its final stretch, top-scorer Jennings was dropped from the squad.
+Joseph Chell cut his artery in his second game, and in desperation Jimmy Oakes ended up being played at centre-forward.
+No adequate replacement was found until Stewart Littlewood was re-signed from Oldham Athletic, with Fishwick sold to Tranmere Rovers to meet Oldham's demands.
+In early April, the "Valiants" beat high-flying West Bromwich Albion and Tottenham Hotspur, thereby keeping hopes of promotion high.
 West Brom won the return leg at The Hawthorns to put daylight between the two clubs.
-In late April Vale travelled to the Netherlands for a short tour, beating Dutch Southern XI 5–1 and Zwaluwen 2–0.
+In late April, Vale travelled to the Netherlands for a short tour, beating a Dutch Southern XI 5–1 and Zwaluwen 2–0.

-They finished fifth with 47 points, making it the most successful season in the club's history in terms of league position.
+They finished fifth with 47 points, making it the most successful season in the club's history regarding league position.
 They were seven points short of second placed West Bromwich Albion.
 Only 61 goals were conceded, a record bettered only by West Brom and Spurs.
-A 67 goals scored tally however was almost half that of champions Everton.
+However, the 67 goals scored tally was almost half that of the champions Everton.
 Sam Jennings finished with 17 goals, and Phil Griffiths and Harry Roberts were the only other major contributors.
 The ground improvements paid for were 3,500 seats on the Bryan Street stand, with a covered terrace.